mokc/matcha-restock-notifier/README.md

 # Matcha Restock Notifier

-This application automatically notifies you when matcha powder from specific websites has been restocked.
-To start with, text messages are sent to your mobile device when any product goes from out-of-stock to in-stock.
-Later on, filtering will be available, where you are can filter out which specific powders and websites you want to be notified about.
+This application is a Discord bot that automatically notifies you when matcha powder from specific websites is restocked.
+As a user, you can interact with the Discord bot in various ways, such as viewing all in-stock items for all/specific brands and subscribing to alerts for specific websites or brands.

 ## Features
 - Website restock detection via scraping
-- Notification system via SMS
+- Notification system uses Discord API
-- Configurable target URLs
 - Scheduled/automated checks
 - Lightweight and easy to run
+- Slash commands enable users to interact with the bot

 ## Tech Stack
 - Python 3.X
 - BeautifulSoup (for scraping)
-- Cron